- About Us

 Wine aroma is one of the most important components of wine quality and can be impacted by grape variety, viticultural practices, and winemaking procedures.
 One particular practice that is employed during Pinot noir production to impact wine aroma is cold soaking.
 In this process grapes are held at cold temperatures to prevent growth of Saccharomyces cerevisiae and delay the beginning of alcoholic fermentation.
 Recent research has demonstrated that yeast naturally present during the cold soak can impact wine aroma.
 The proposed research builds off these results and investigates how cold soak conditions could be manipulated to encourage or discourage growth of certain yeast and the consequences for wine aroma.
 Specifically, ways a winemaker may manage a cold soak (temperature, SO2, yeast diversity) will be investigated for their impact on yeast populations and production of volatile aromas.
 Results from the proposed research will further our understanding of the microbial ecology of a cold soak and how a winemaker may manipulate this in a given year to either minimize spoilage issues (volatile acidity) or encourage formation of desirable volatile aromas.

 Oregon has gained great acclaim for its Pinot noir, and is this likely due to a combination of the right cultivar in the right climate, vineyard management, and winemaking practices.
 However, it is unclear as to which has the greatest impact.
 Yield has long been identified as a critical factor in premium wine production regions and it is practiced by the majority of Pinot noir producers in Oregon.
 It is a costly venture at $700-800/acre annually and many wonder if this practice is warranted.
-Furthermore, there is no understanding how yield levels may impact quality for different production goals.
-This funding continues a long-term project to determine the impact that yield plays on producing quality wines by conducting crop level research across 15 sites in Oregon.
-The goal of this research is to examine the effects of site and yield on sustained vine productivity, fruit composition at harvest, and wine quality through sensory evaluation.
-Researchers will also summarize industry collaborator observations from the vineyard to winery.
-Results will be statistically analyzed to develop crop load (vine size and fruit weight) metrics that can assist industry in efficiently managing vineyards for diverse production goals.
+Furthermore, there is little understanding how yield levels impact quality under different production goals.
+This funding continues a 10 year project to determine the impact that yield plays on producing quality wines by conducting crop level research across ~20 sites in western Oregon using a citizen science model where industry collaborators are part of the research process.
+The goal of this research is to examine the effects of site, year, and yield on sustained vine productivity, fruit composition at harvest, and wine quality through sensory evaluation.
+The research team is summarizing industry collaborator observations from the vineyard to winery through this process in addition to the vineyard and wine results.
+Data are being statistically analyzed to develop crop load (vine size and fruit weight) metrics that can assist industry in efficiently managing vineyards for diverse production goals.

 This research addresses the fundamental issue of whether wine quality can be enhanced more effectively by boosting vine nitrogen status via fertilization or by maintaining lower vine nitrogen status in the vineyard but boosting must nitrogen in the winery.
 This work will be conducted in both Pinot noir and Chardonnay, as we suspect that red wine quality and white wine quality may differ in response to nitrogen manipulation.
 The Oregon wine industry will benefit by understanding how to best manage nitrogen inputs to create optimal wines, maintain productivity, and reduce the environmental impact of wine production.